 - Mumps infection may be confused with swelling of the neck’s lymph nodes.
 Lymph node swelling can be differentiated from mumps by the well-defined borders of the lymph nodes, their location behind the angle of the jawbone, and lack of ear protrusion or obscuring of the angle of the jaw.

-- The differential diagnosis for swelling of the major salivary glands includes chronic nonspecific sialadenitis, acute postoperative parotitis, Sjögren syndrome, and sarcoidosis.
+- The differential diagnosis for swelling of the major salivary glands includes chronic nonspecific sialadenitis (inflammation of the salivary glands), acute postoperative parotitis, Sjögren disease, and sarcoidosis.

 Related signs and symptoms